 This has a particular impact on the drive technology installed in the robot axes.
-Highly utilised drives with highly dynamic control on frequency inverters with simultaneous high efficiency and smooth running and low weight are required.
+Highly utilized drives with highly dynamic control on frequency inverters with simultaneous high efficiency and smooth running and low weight are required.

 The TFM is operated by means of a field-oriented control in dq coordinates on an industrial three-phase pulse inverter developed at IEW.
 The control runs on a MicroLabBox from dSPACE, allowing the entire drive system from simulation to commissioning to be developed and tested quickly and consistently.
-Monitoring and safety functions, signal processing and supply of sensors and peripherals is carried out by modular signal electronics developed at the IEW.
+Monitoring and safety functions, signal processing, and supply of sensors and peripherals is carried out by modular signal electronics developed at the IEW.